UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

  * The final presentation is worth 10 points of your Part 3 project.
  * The dashboard+description is worth 15 points, and there are 5 extra credit points possible.

+---

+## Coding

+Onto some Javascript & volume rendering in Python!